TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.alerts/problemscopingques-an-alert-was-not-fired-when-it-should.md

 	schemaVersion="1"
 	ownershipId="AzureMonitoring_ActionGroup"
 />
-# An alert was not fired when it should no
+# An alert was not fired when it should
 ---
 {
     "resourceRequired": false,